olliebun/olliebun/README.md

 Productively tolerate: kubernetes, datadog, metrics, macos, android, java, python, ruby, php

-Also working on a Dark Souls / Elden Ring twitter bot - hopefully ready early 2022.

 I'm a self-taught developer from a non-technical background.
 I've been working in tech since 2011.

 Melbourne